-Keystone Halls is a 90-bed transitional housing facility helping provide stable residency for men and women suffering from the ravages of chemical dependency.
-38 of our beds are devoted exclusively to veterans, who have special services available to them through our case management office.
+Keystone Halls is a 90-bed transitional housing facility helping provide stable residency for veteran men and women suffering from the ravages of chemical dependency.
+All of our transitional beds are for U.S. Military Veterans who have special services available to them through our case management office.

 For the veterans we serve, we work closely with the Veterans’ Administration to make certain to maintain full access to all available services and programs.